tamastokes/tamastokes.github.io/docs/_posts/2023-01-10-productive-debates-discover-tradeoffs.markdown

 layout: post
 title:  "Productive debates discover trade-offs"
 date:   2023-01-10 18:15:38 +0100
-categories: trade-offs debates productivity
+categories:
 ---
-This is a non-technical post.

-vim or emacs, dynamically typed vs. statically typed languages, microservices vs. monoliths, etc.  Can you could continue the list?
+linux or windows, vim or emacs, dynamically typed vs. statically typed languages, minirepos vs. monorepo, etc.  Can you could continue the list?
 I guess so!

 What's common in these recurring debates is that there's never a clear winner, and they easily become boring once the arguments start to repeat.
 Maybe boring if the debate goes this way, but I believe there's an opportunity to learn something if we tweak the discussion a bit.